senadkurtisi/Q-learning-block-world/README.md

 <img src="imgs/block_slip_02_discount_09.png"/>

 #### Slip probability=0.6
 In this case agent goes to the target direction with probability of 0.4, but goes in orthogonal directions with probability 0.6 (0.3 each).
+Two arrows basically mean that for the both actions Q(s,a) value was the same and equal to the maximum.
 <br/>
 The algorithm converges after 34 iterations. <br/>
 <br/>